 Nobody likes having a cold—and that includes your cat.
-Here a few things you can do to help your cat feel better during a cold:
+Here a few ways you can help your cat feel better when they have a cold:

 - Use a soft cloth or cotton ball moistened with warm water to clear mucus from your cat’s eyes and nose.

 - Treat your cat to warmed canned food.